 Your car is smoking!
-Sometimes that’s not a compliment.
+And sometimes that’s not a compliment.

-To put is simple and straight, smokey tailpipes are a sign that your vehicle isn’t healthy and needs repair.
-Realising that smoke is coming out of your car is always a nerve-wracking and frustrating thing.
-Something is wrong if the smoke is coming out of the hood or the tailpipe.
-Figuring out the problem isn’t always easy.
+To put it simple and straight, smoky tailpipes are a sign that your vehicle isn’t healthy and needs repair.
+It can be frustrating to realise that you’ve got smoke coming out of your car.
+You can bet something is wrong if the smoke is leaking out of the hood or the tailpipe.
+But figuring out the problem isn’t always easy.

 How a Car Exhaust System works

-Starting with the burning of fuel in each cylinder, creating exhaust gases.
-These gases then make their way out of the cylinder, which then flow through the exhaust manifold and into the exhaust pipes.
+The burning of fuel in each cylinder creates exhaust gases.
+These gases then make their way out of the chamber.
+They then flow through the exhaust manifold and into the exhaust pipes.
 In between, these gases travel through a Catalytic Converter where the harmful, poisonous gases are sifted down to the accepted level of emission.
-This procedure also reduces the gases into water.
+This procedure also reduces the gases into water vapour and carbon dioxide.
 And finally, its exits through the tailpipe.

 When everything’s working correctly, this exhaust is colourless.
 But if something is amiss, you’ll see a cloud of smoke coming out of the back of your car.